stedolan/counterexamples/src/glossary.md

 ### Scoping

-*Scoped* types are types defined locally to a module, function or block, which the the compiler must check do not accidentally leak out of their scoped region.
+When types are types defined locally to a module, function or block, the compiler must check do not accidentally leak out of their scope.

 [#scoping]